 Lake Mead is 247 square miles in size and holds roughly three trillion gallons of water.
 All this water just begs to be explored and creates an almost endless list of things to do.
 The lake is easily explored with a powerboat, sailboat, houseboat, stand up paddleboard, or even a kayak.

 Easily accessible from nearby Las Vegas, the northern shore of Lake Mead is in Nevada, and the southern shore is in Arizona, but all of it falls within the Lake Mead National Recreation Area.

-Camping along the shoreline of Lake Mead is another must do.
-Most of the developed camping is in Nevada, but in Arizona, you can camp at Temple Bar or wander with your boat until find your own patch of rock or sand to set up anywhere along the shore.
+Camping along the shoreline of Lake Mead is another must-do.
+Most of the developed camping is in Nevada, but in Arizona, you can camp at Temple Bar or wander with your boat until finding your own patch of rock or sand to set up anywhere along the shore.

 3. Lake Mohave

 Lake Mohave, near Laughlin, seems to fly below the radar of most water enthusiasts in Arizona.
 Set along the western edge of the state and bordering Nevada, this long narrow lake is 68 miles long and really just a widening of the Colorado River where it backs up from the Davis Dam.
 This lake is an adventurer's playground with over 250 miles of rugged coastlines.
 If you want to get away from the boating crowds in Arizona, this is the place to do it.

 The upper 22 miles of the lake are in narrow canyons, and it's a fascinating area to explore and to get back to nature.
 The water is cold up here, still feeling the effects of the bottom layers of Lake Mead coursing through the Hoover Dam.